Access to Technical Support, Customer Service and Billing Services

 As wireless carriers move from analog to digital services, accessibility for the deaf and hard of hearing is a concern.
 Digital technology means more features and improved efficiency—but some digital phones can cause interference for hearing aid users.

 To make sure deaf and hearing-impaired customers can use digital wireless devices, the Federal Communications Commission (FCC) updated the Hearing Aid Compatibility Act of 1988 (“HAC Act”), passing regulations to increase the number of hearing aid-compatible wireless devices.
-Click here for help finding a device with accessibility features that meet your needs.
-Updated 8/19.
+Click here for a list of devices that perform well with hearing aids.
+Click here for additional help finding a device with accessibility features that meet your needs.